UN bars Nigerian peacekeeper for sexually exploiting woman | TODAY.NG

-The allegations against the Nigerian national dated back to February and March 2017, but the woman later withdrew her complaint to the MONUSCO peace mission.
+The allegations against the Nigerian national date back to February and March 2017, but the woman later withdrew her complaint to the MONUSCO peace mission.

 UN investigators “found that the allegation of sexual exploitation was substantiated and that the victim had been paid off by the alleged subject to withdraw her complaint,” said UN spokesman Farhan Haq.